Social issues: Discrimination in the Netherlands

 For instance if one reads the ENAR Factsheet it states, "To date, no reliable micro database has been produced to permit a European cross-country analysis...
 The strategy on collecting and using statistics on ethnic or national origin ranges from official encouragement to legal prohibition in the Member States.
 Only few Member States provide data broken down by ethnicity."

 Despite the lack of capacity to compare the Netherlands with other EU countries, there are, however, publications (primarily in Dutch) that try to report on as broad an array of issues as possible.
-The most recent nationwide report correlated by several anti-discrimination agencies documented that a total of 6.391 recorded incidents of discrimination were reported in 2011!
+The most recent national report correlated by several anti-discrimination agencies documented that a total of 6.391 recorded incidents of discrimination were reported in 2011!

 More, regionally, RADAR, collects information and offers support in the areas of Brabant-Noord (BN), Midden- en West-Brabant (MWB), Rotterdam-Rijnmond (RR) and Zuid-Holland-Zuid (ZHZ).
 Each year they produce a yearly overview of reported incidents of discrimination.
 In 2012 there were a total of 873 reported incidents in the aforementioned locations.